Virginia Minor: Life

-They brought no slaves with them and never purchased any in St. Louis.
-Indeed, the slave population in St. Louis was on the decline.
-By 1850, it would constitute only 3 percent of the total population, a percentage of the population that would continue to decrease as ever more new migrants to the state, like the Minors, declined to participate in the institution.

 While the women's rights movement was pressing for the reform of married women's legal status in the North, no such organized movement would materialize in Missouri, a slaveholding state.
 What was possible was the "creative" use of standing laws-that is, making use of a law that, while technically legal, subverted the law's general intent that rendered women legal non-entities.
 Everything that needed to happen was some legal expertise on the part of Francis Minor and then being willing to give up his status as "lord and master" to be able to bestow on his wife her legal personality.
 We see this strategy at work in May 1846 when Francis Minor bound his trustee in a way calculated to move Virginia Minor as close as possible to being a completely empowered individual in her own right.
 The trustee was to hold the property in trust only until such time as Virginia Minor determined to "sell, mortgage, devise, bequeath or otherwise dispose of the same or any part thereof at her will and pleasure".
 Virginia Minor was further empowered to "at any time revoke the power of the old and appoint a new trustee".
 If the trustee should fail to carry out her will, she could change trustees until she found one that would do so to her satisfaction.

 When a St. Louis chapter of the National Woman Suffrage Association was established in 1879, Minor was elected president of a suffrage group once more.
 Virginia Minor testified in support of women's suffrage before the United States Senate in 1889.
 Minor was chosen to serve as the organization's president once more after the two associations were unified in 1890.
 She remained in this role until 1892, when her poor health compelled her to resign.
 She died on August 14, 1894, two years later, and was laid to rest at St. Louis' Bellefontaine Cemetery.